-Set in the Broughton Archipelago, this campground offers a four-day whale watching and kayaking tour of Blackfish Sound and is the premier way to experience the best of Canada’s west coast.
+Set in the Broughton Archipelago, this private cove on Swanson Island offers a four-day/three-night whale watching and kayaking tour of Blackfish Sound, Discovery Islands.
+The premier way to experience the best of Canada’s west coast!
 Glampers can travel by boat to this exclusive camp, kayak each day to experience the coastal beauty up close and get out there with a motorized whale watching tour, all the while enjoying these luxury safari tents.

 These safari tents are large—10-by-12-feet in size—with bright and spacious cotton canvas and made right on Vancouver Island.
 They are eight feet high at their peak, allowing ample room for standing up and moving around with ease.
 The screened windows and front door provide sweeping views of the forest and ocean.
 The tents are perched off the ground on cedar platforms, helping to protect the delicate ecosystem below.

 Inside the tents are two singles beds which can be pushed together to make a king-size bed if desired.
 These beds are handmade by the crew on-site with locally milled red cedar and beach driftwood accents.
 The beds each have a six-inch thick soya foam mattress, two pillows, crisp white linens, a warm duvet and fleece blankets for cooler nights.
 Furthermore, guests will enjoy having bedside tables, crafted from local wood, a lamp for reading and a hot water bottle to help take the chill off when guests crawl into bed.